Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             for letter in _ALL_LETTERS:
                 cursor.execute("INSERT INTO letters (letter) VALUES (?);", (letter,))

-Then, we just need to create the words table without populating it, commit our change to the database, and close it.
-As the newly created database will certainly be used right after it's creation, we can return it to the user by calling it's :meth:`__init__` method:
+Then we create the *words* table, commit the changes, close the connection, and return an instance of the class:

 .. code-block:: python